10 October is World Mental Health Day

 Relaxation & mindfulness

 Relaxation and mindfulness are useful tools for managing emotional changes.
 Frequent practice of relaxation techniques has been proven to improve mood and help manage other MS symptoms such as fatigue.
 When stress, anxiety and negative thoughts crowd your headspace, mindfulness can also be a useful tool to focus the mind.
-Focus on your breath with the Multiple Sclerosis Society of India, calm your mind with PTSR and transport yourself to beautiful places with EME’s visualisation exercises.
+Focus on your breath with the Multiple Sclerosis Society of India, calm your mind with PTSR, learn the theory of yoga and meditation with Esclerosis Múltiple Argentina and transport yourself to beautiful places with EME’s visualisation exercises.
 Now is the time to slow down, take a breath and focus inward with these mindfulness videos from our members across the globe: